savonet/book/audio.md

 In order to mediate between operators with two different clocks, one can use a buffer, which will compute the stream of a source in advance, and will thus be able to cope with small timeflow discrepancies.
-This can be achieved using the `buffer` operator which takes, in addition to the source, the following optional
+This can be achieved using the `buffer`\indexop{buffer} operator which takes, in addition to the source, the following optional
 arguments:

 - `buffer`: how much time to buffer in advance (1 second by default),